Significant progress for Hoboken’s continuous, public waterfront park, first proposed by FBW in 1990, will be made in 2023

 This Rebuild by Design project began in 2013 with a $230 million federal grant designated primarily to protect against flood surges similar to what occurred during Superstorm Sandy in 2012.
 The flood walls are being constructed at the low-lying south end of Hoboken extending into Jersey City and the north end extending into Weehawken.
 Most of the $100 million will cover increased costs for the surge protection measures.

-Additional progress will take place next year at Hoboken’s waterfront with the City’s Sinatra Drive Project and its acquisition of the Union Dry Dock site.
-The Sinatra Drive Project began last December when the City awarded a contract to Kimley-Horn to design and oversee the reconstruction of Sinatra Drive from Fourth Street up to Hudson, near Eleventh that will include a protected bicycle pathway.
+Additional progress will take place this year at Hoboken’s waterfront with the City’s Sinatra Drive Project and its acquisition of the Union Dry Dock site.
+The Sinatra Drive Project began in December 2021 when the City awarded a contract to Kimley-Horn to design and oversee the reconstruction of Sinatra Drive from Fourth Street up to Hudson, near Eleventh that will include a protected bicycle pathway.

-FBW, concerned about the limited landscape plan for the Sinatra Drive Project unveiled in May, hired the landscape architecture firm, Arnold Associates, to develop a street tree proposal.
-This past month, Stephen Lederach of Arnold Associates presented this plan to City officials that includes a row of shade trees lining Sinatra Drive that would tie together the landscape design at the South Waterfront up to Maxwell Place Park.
+FBW, concerned about the limited landscape plan for the Sinatra Drive Project unveiled in May of 2022, hired the landscape architecture firm, Arnold Associates, to develop a street tree proposal.
+Stephen Lederach of Arnold Associates presented this plan to City officials that includes a row of shade trees lining Sinatra Drive that would tie together the landscape design at the South Waterfront up to Maxwell Place Park.
 The plan includes details on how the trees should be planted with the proper volume of soil to ensure that they thrive and eventually form a canopy over the sidewalk and bicycle pathway.

 The key to the success of Hoboken’s waterfront is that the park be fully connected from the Hoboken Terminal up to the Weehawken Cove.
 This has been the basis for FBW’s advocacy for the past three decades.